ClinSeq/autoseq-snakemake/docs/index.md

 # Autoseq: A clinical genomics workflow management platform to analyze next generation sequencing data from cancer samples.

-Autoseq consists of a custom-pipeline with additional support modules aimed primarily for the analysis of data from high-throughput sequencing of liquid biopsies.
-However the pipeline performs equally well with data from tissues with slight change in recommended settings.
-The pipeline is continuously developed and supported at Johan Lindberg's Cancer Genomics lab at Karolinska Institutet, Stockholm, Sweden.
+Autoseq is a custom pipeline with supplementary support modules, designed primarily for the analysis of data from high-throughput sequencing of liquid biopsies.
+However, the pipeline performs equally well with tissue-derived data, with only minor adjustments to the recommended settings.
+The pipeline is continuously developed and supported by Johan Lindberg's Cancer Genomics Lab at Karolinska Institutet, Stockholm, Sweden.

-LiqBio pipeline is used to analyze cell free DNA from blood samples in PROBIO study.
-Liqbio pipeline has two versions, one with regular data analysis steps and another pipeline with additional umi processing steps.
-Currently this pipeline only supports GRCh37 reference genome.
+The LiqBio pipeline is used to analyze cell-free DNA from blood samples in the PROBIO study.
+There are two versions of the LiqBio pipeline: one with standard data analysis steps and another that includes additional UMI processing.
+Currently, this pipeline supports only the GRCh37 reference genome.

 This pipeline reports different types of variants such as